AMG-GREENWILL/opensource.guide/_articles/starting-a-project.md

 order: 2
 image: /assets/images/cards/beginner.png
 related:
-  - finding
+  Money- finding
-  - building
+ Business - building
----
+---sucess

 ## The "what" and "why" of open source